shortcutssoftware/sc-ols-examples/README.md

 ### Site

-The Site APIs are used to retrieve information about the actual physical locations of businesses through the Shortcuts API.
+The Site APIs are used to retrieve information about the real physical locations of the business through the Shortcuts API.

 The Sites APIs will give you information about: